 Tips for design

-- Always keep a backup copy of the HTML somewhere on your local hard drive to restore if you really get in a mess.
+- Always keep a backup copy of the HTML somewhere on your local hard drive.
+That way you can restore your old template if you need to.

-- Stick with standard inline CSS and don't set any fixed widths if you can avoid it.
-For example, 1000px fixed width may work in a web browser window but when the PDF is generated, the text will be shrunk to fit everything in.
+- Don't set any fixed widths if you can avoid it.
+For example, a fixed width of 1000px may render correctly in a web browser window, but when the PDF is generated the text may be cut off.
+Instead, use percentages to set widths.